 The first dial has an applied silver Universal Geneve logo.
 This raised reflective logo dial is known best to the community as the “Mark 1” version of the Nina.
 This dial pairs with specific set of main hands, detailed in the Main Hands section.
 These dials are marked “SWISS T” below the 6 o’clock index mark.

 Later dial: seen from 2.5 serials and on

 This dial, known as the “Mark 2”, has a printed black logo, with a “U” within a box.
+Per Universal Geneve, the manufacture made the switch from applied to printed logo on dial in 1971 – actually I found it somewhat curious they would even provide this date, but not provide information on date of changes in register hand design or crown logo.
 This dial pairs with a different set of main hands (see Main Hands section for details).
 These Mk 2 dials are marked “SWISS T 25” below the 6 o’clock index mark.

-I see one of the later printed logo dials in the 2.4 range.
-I suppose this may have happened during the transition period, though I would be interesting in seeing more later dials with 2.4 serial numbers before saying with greater certainty.
+There is one later ‘printed logo’ dial seen with a 2.4 serial on the caseback.
+This may have happened during the transition period, though I would be interested in seeing more later dials with 2.4 serial numbers before claiming this as correct.

 Universal Geneve “Nina Rindt” Main Hands

 The Nina used two sets of main hands, including hour, minute and chrono seconds, which were specific to certain Nina serial numbers and Nina dials.

 Both combinations of hands have the same length for each type of hand.
 The hour hand extends nearly to the inside end of the hour mark, with a slight gap.
 The minute hand will extend all the way to between the end of the 1/5 second marks and the second/minute marks.
 The chronograph second hand tip extends all the way to the 1/5 second marks, the tail should not extend into the registers (hand should end at COMPAX when is at 0).

 Early hands: seen up to 2.5 serials